-4.1 Philosophical Approach - Pragmatism
+2.3.1 Philosophical Approach - Pragmatism

-The philosophical approach of Pragmatism - that the function of thought is as an instrument or tool for prediction, action, and problem solving (Peirce 1935; James 1898) - has inspired my work and specifically been employed in the production of this thesis.
-It has guided me to gather my work practice, discover those aspects which have made the greatest contribution and attempt to link them to theoretical perspectives through the thesis web site.
+The philosophical approach of Pragmatism - that the function of thought is as an instrument or tool for prediction, action, and problem solving (Peirce 1935; James 1898) - has inspired my work and guided the production of the thesis.
+The analyses are essentially thoughts expressed in a form that enables them to guide action in the design process.
+An influentual development from Pragmatism that informed my approach is that of Symbolic Interactionism (Mead 1934) - that people act on things based on the meaning those things have for them; and these meanings are arrived at through social interaction and modified through interpretation.
+Mead proposed that the true test of any theory was that "It was useful in solving complex social problems" (Griffin 2006, 59) and this has guided me to develop and defend the analyses in my thesis by gathering my work practice, discovering those aspects which have made the greatest contribution and attempting to link them to the thesis through the development of a hypertextual dissertation web site, before creating the paper document.

-4.2 Methodological Approach - Autoethnography
+2.3.2 Methodological Approach - Autoethnography

-Although it is clear that the approach I have taken is of autoethnography, there are variants, and my approach has been closest to that defined by Ellis (2004) - "research, writing, story, and method that connect the autobiographical and personal to the cultural, social, and political".
-Although I set out to describe and look critically at my experience, there is also the deliberate attempt to find theory in this thesis, and a move from my tacit theories to those articulated in the analyses ([A1], [A2], [A3] and [A4]) published with this thesis, where the intent is to provide reliable tools to other designers.
+Although it is clear that the approach I have taken is of autoethnography, there are variants, and my approach has been closest to that defined by Ellis - "research, writing, story, and method that connect the autobiographical and personal to the cultural, social, and political" (Ellis 2004 pxix).
+Although I set out to describe and look critically at my experience, there is also the deliberate attempt to find theory in this dissertation, and a move from my tacit theories to those articulated in the analyses, [A1], [A2] and [A3], published with this dissertation, where the intent is to provide reliable tools to other designers.
 I hope that this desire and the positive outcomes of much of the practice I have been engaged in will counter the criticisms levelled at auto-ethnographers as "unscientific, or only exploratory, or subjective" (Denzin and Lincoln 2005, 8).